Cheap long term rentals in Limousin France

 The landscape of the Limousin is mostly hills and valleys with green pastures, forests and lakes.
 The region is famous for its distinctive Limousin cows and agriculture forms a significant part of the local economy.

 The only town of any real size in the Limousin region is the city of Limoges, with about 140,000 people.
 The area surrounding Limoges provides about half of all the jobs in the region.
-In addition to Limoges, the second biggest city in the Limousin is Brive-la-Gaillarde, with just under 50,000 residents.
+After Limoges, the second biggest city in the Limousin is Brive-la-Gaillarde, with just under 50,000 residents.

 Creuse department